Trump eyes Cabinet vacancies, policy questions

 The clash underscored Trump's ability to influence the GOP's priorities on Capitol Hill.
 Once Trump is inaugurated on Jan.
 20, the Republican Party will control the House, Senate and White House for the first time in nearly a decade.

-Vice president-elect Mike Pence issued a direct challenge to Washington Republicans earlier in the day as he outlined plans to spend Wednesday on Capitol Hill.
+Vice president-elect Mike Pence and Trump's pick for secretary of state, ExxonMobil CEO Rex Tillerson, were planning separate visits with lawmakers on Wednesday.

+Ahead of those meetings Pence issued a direct challenge to Washington Republicans.
 "The president-elect has a very clear message to Capitol Hill.
-And that is, it's time to get to work," Pence said.
+And that is, it's time to get to work," he said Tuesday.
 "And it's time to keep our word to the American people."

 Pence said the administration's initial focus would be "repealing and replacing Obamacare" along with legislation to cut government regulation on businesses.
 Trump's team has yet to say whether millions of Americans covered under the health care law would lose health care insurance altogether once it is repealed.